Tilde: Keyboards

 Instructions for other national languages and keyboards are beyond the scope of this article.

-In the US and European Windows systems, the Alt code for a single tilde is 126.

 Backup filenames

 The dominant Unix convention for naming backup copies of files is appending a tilde to the original file name.
 It originated with the Emacs text editor and was adopted by many other editors and some command-line tools.

 Emacs also introduced an elaborate numbered backup scheme, with files named filename.~1~, filename.~2~ and so on.
 It didn't catch on, as the rise of version control software eliminates the need for this usage.

 Microsoft filenames

 The tilde was part of Microsoft's filename mangling scheme when it extended the FAT file system standard to support long filenames for Microsoft Windows.
 Programs written prior to this development could only access filenames in the so-called 8.3 format—the filenames consisted of a maximum of eight characters from a restricted character set (e.g. no spaces), followed by a period, followed by three more characters.
 In order to permit these legacy programs to access files in the FAT file system, each file had to be given two names—one long, more descriptive one, and one that conformed to the 8.3 format.
 This was accomplished with a name-mangling scheme in which the first six characters of the filename are followed by a tilde and a digit.
 For example, "Program Files" might become "PROGRA~1".

 The tilde symbol is also often used to prefix hidden temporary files that are created when a document is opened in Windows.
 For example, when a document "Document1.doc" is opened in Word, a file called "~$cument1.doc" is created in the same directory.
 This file contains information about which user has the file open, to prevent multiple users from attempting to change a document at the same time.